bezicto/sWADAH/README.md

 - Reporting tools for various aspects of system administration and usage
 - Gzip compression for faster loading time

+## Installation and Configurations
+Click on the version number in the main repository (e.g., 2022Y), then follow the instructions to install, upgrade, and configure that selected version.
+PDF guides are available for each task.

 ## Contact Us
 For help or more information regarding sWADAH installation, contact: